Rohit98/HELLO-WORLD/README.md

 # HELLO-WORLD
-This is my first practical of "github" how to make an
+This is my first practical of "github"